About Us

 The Tasmanian Community Fund aims to build vibrant communities that are capable and resilient in shaping their future.
 We have been supporting community organisations since 1999 through the provision of grants.

-We are a small team that work closely with applicants to assist in the development of grant applications.
+We are a small team that work closely with applicants to assist in the development of grant applications and to support the delivery of projects.
 Our experienced Board assess applications to help improve the social, environmental and economic wellbeing of the Tasmanian community.

 About the fund